-As per the Albanian Labor Code the collective dismissal is the termination of employment, upon the initiative of the employer for reasons that are not related to the employee, where the number of the dismissed, within a period of 90 days, is at least 10 in enterprises with more than 100 employees, 15 in enterprises with more than 100 to 200 employees, 20 in enterprises with more than 200 to 300 employees, and 30 in enterprises with more than 300 employees.
+As per the Albanian Labour Code collective dismissal is the termination of employment, upon the initiative of the employer, for reasons that are not related to the employee, where the number of the dismissed, within a period of 90 days, is at least 10 in enterprises with up to 100 employees, 15 in enterprises with more than 100 to 200 employees, 20 in enterprises with 200 to 300 employees, and 30 in enterprises with more than 300 employees.

-The employer intending to undertake a collective dismissal must notify in written its employees.
+The employer intending to undertake a collective dismissal must notify in writing its employees.
 The notification is published in the working premises being so visible by the employees and it must particularly indicate the following:

-- The reasons of the termination; - The number of the employees to be dismissed; - The number of employees currently employed; - The period during which it is anticipated to undertake and conclude the dismissals
+- The reasons of the termination; - The number of the employees to be dismissed;

+- The number of employees currently employed; - The period during which it is foreseen to undertake and conclude the collective dismissals.

-A copy of such notification is also delivered to the Ministry of Labor and Social Affairs (the Ministry).
+A copy of such notification is also delivered to the Ministry of Labour, Social Affairs and Equal Opportunities.

 Unless the employer indicates a longer period, within 20 days from the date of the above notification, the employer should meet and discuss with the employees subject to the collective dismissal.
-The scope of this meeting is to take any eventual measures to avoid or reduce the number of the dismissed employees and to manage its consequences.
+The scope of this meeting is to take any eventual measures to avoid or reduce the number of the dismissed employees and to manage the consequences of collective dismissal.

 At the conclusion of the mentioned discussions, the employer should notify the Ministry on the eventual decision.
 In case no agreement is reached between the employer and the employees, the Ministry assists the parties to reach an agreement within 20 days (unless the employer indicates a longer period) from the date of the notification to the Ministry.
-In any case, the Ministry may not impede the collective dismissal.
+In any case, the Ministry may not impede collective dismissal.

-Upon termination of above mentioned period, the employer notifies the employees on the termination of the employment taking into consideration compliance with the notification period.
+Upon termination of the above mentioned period, the employer notifies the employees on the termination of the employment taking into consideration the compliance with the notification period.

-Furthermore, the employees dismissed upon procedure of the collective dismissal, obtain the seniority bonus in case they have served the employer for a period of at least three years.
+Furthermore, the employees dismissed upon procedure of the collective dismissal obtain the seniority bonus in case they have served the employer for a period of at least three years.

-Holidays/ Paid Leave
+Holidays/ Paid Leave (Annual and Other Leave)